processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## load

-Restore the database from a text file
+Restore Mnesia database from a text dump file

+Restore immediately.
+This is not recommended for big databases, as it will consume much time, memory and processor.
+In that case it's preferable to use 'backup' and 'install_fallback'.

 __Arguments:__